 - Talk to witnesses.
 Exchange information with any witnesses so police can contact them if necessary.

 - Report the Collision.
 As soon as possible, bring your vehicle to the Collision Reporting Centre most convenient to you along with your driver’s licence, vehicle ownership and insurance information.

 What is a Collision Reporting Centre?

 The Collision Reporting Centres in Toronto are partnerships between the Toronto Police Service and Accident Support Services International that assists motorists, cyclists and pedestrians in reporting motor vehicle collisions that they have been involved in.
-The Toronto East and North Collision Reporting Centres are open 7 days a weeks.
-The new Cyclist/Pedestrian Collision Reporting Centre is open Monday to Friday 11 a.m. to 7 p.m.
+The Toronto East and North Collision Reporting Centres are open 7 days a week from 9 a.m. to 9 p.m.
+The Cyclist/Pedestrian Collision Reporting Centre is open Monday to Friday 11 a.m. to 7 p.m.

 Cyclist & Pedestrian Only Collision Reporting